gwotto/bolt-lmm-pipeline/doc/pipeline-documentation.md

 #### Covariate syntax

-To use columns in the phenotype file in the model, the config file uses the following syntax:
+To use columns in the phenotype file as covariates in the model, the config file has the following syntax:

 	cov-1: "cat_cov1,...,cat_covn;quant_cov1,...,quant_covn"